 Outside of academia, there’s not a lot of debate.
-While the magnitude of the difference is important, too, what’s actually important is the evidence of improvement.
-Jeff Sauro explains in a practical light what this means:
+While the magnitude of the difference is important, too, what’s most important is the evidence of improvement.
+Jeff Sauro explains the practical implications:

-And according to Dr Rob Balon, “outside of academia there is virtually no argument.
-Most online surveys utilize descriptive statistics and simple banners or cross tabs that can be analyzed using Chi-square which is a nonparametric analytical tool.”
+And, according to Balon, “Outside of academia there is virtually no argument.
+Most online surveys utilize descriptive statistics and simple banners or cross tabs that can be analyzed using Chi-square, which is a nonparametric analytical tool.”

-Anyway, it’s impossible to evaluate the validity of the ratings of human perception, anyway.
-So feel good working with ordinal data in general.
+Anyway, it’s impossible to evaluate the validity of ratings of human perception, anyway.
+So, in general, you can feel good about working with ordinal data.

-Even if you design the perfect survey with the appropriate scales, there are still limitations in the insight you can conceivable uncover.
-Especially if you’re only running a limited range of surveys or conduct such surveys sporadically (and without other forms of conversion research).
+Even if you design the perfect survey with the appropriate scales, there are still limitations.
+This is especially true if you run a limited range of surveys or conduct surveys sporadically (and without other forms of conversion research).

-When you run a scale like, say, the Net Promoter Score, you get a number and you can compare that with your competitors and your past scores, but there are certainly limitations in how much it can tell you about your user experience.
+When you run a scale like, say, the Net Promoter Score, you get a number.
+You can compare that with your competitors and your past scores, but there are limitations to how much it can tell you about your user experience.

-I haven’t heard a better explanation of this than in Jared Spool’s talk on design and metrics:
+I haven’t heard a better explanation than from Spool’s talk on design and metrics: